FederatedAI/FATE-Board/README.md

 # **Usage** #

-**Database Configuration**

-The default database for FATEBoard for cluster version is mysql.
-If you want to use standalone version, you should use sqlite databse.
-Just update the file : FATEBoard/src/main/resources/application.properties with right parameters of sqlite.
-The parameters you should update are below:

-spring.datasource.driver-Class-Name=org.sqlite.JDBC

-fateboard.datasource.jdbc-url=xxx

-fateboard.datasource.username=

-fateboard.datasource.password=

 **Starting FATEBoard**

 The FATEBoard source code uses the spring-boot framework and the embedded tomcat container.
 The default web port provided is 8080.
 Before starting, it is necessary to check whether port 8080 of the machine is already occupied.
 If the port is occupied, FATEBoard will fail to start.

-FATEBoard gets job list through accessing MySQL database.
-If the database is not installed properly, the job list query will fail.
 FATEBoard access FATE-Flow through HTTP protocol.
 If FATE-Flow is not started properly, FATEBoard will not display charts.

 You can access FATEBoard by visiting http://{fateboard-ip}:8080.